pacs-course/pacs-examples/README.md

 software that still share some common infrastructure.
 In this setting, plain Makefiles remain simple and practical.

-Migrating the repository to CMake would be possible, but it is not currently planned.
+Migrating the repository to CMake is possible, but it is not currently planned.
+However, there is an experimental branch, called `cmake` that contains an

 ## Disclaimer